-Hmong American Peace Academy seeks a charter status with the request for a waiver from administering annually the NWEA Measures of Academic Progress (MAP) Universal Screener at the 10th, 11th and 12th grades high school.
+Hmong American Peace Academy seeks a charter status with the request for a waiver from administering annually the Universal Screener.
 HAPA's testing program is indicated in Section 18.

 The main reason for seeking charter status is HAPA's desire to engage inner-city students in a highly structured, rigorous educational program, Hmong cultural values and character development that prepares them for college and career opportunities.
 The charter status allows HAPA to provide at-risk/low socioeconomic students with career and interest opportunities at the high school level, which are focused in the areas of medicine, law, engineering, and business/economics.
 HAPA is committed to working with students, parents, community leaders, agencies, universities (colleges), businesses, and networks that have focused time, energy, and resources towards helping underprivileged students achieve, compete in the global market, and be successful citizens.